How to Address Network Problems

-Many Great Plains Communications customers continue to have problems receiving incoming Long Distance or Cellular calls on their Great Plains Communications local number.
-Great Plains Communications personnel have been working with customers and regulators for many months to address the issues.
+Unfortunately, many Great Plains Communications customers have experienced issues receiving incoming long-distance or cellular calls on their Great Plains Communications local number.
+While we have been working hard for many months with customers and regulators to assess the issues, some problems seem to persist.

-These problems are not caused by Great Plains Communications network, but rather by the manner in which some calls are being routed by the originating carrier.
+Luckily, these problems are not caused by the Great Plains Communications network, but instead by how some calls are being routed by the original carrier.

-We sincerely apologize to customers for these ongoing inconveniences, and hope that with vigilance, the problems will subside and calls will be completed without interruption.
+If you have any other questions, please visit the FCC website today.
+We sincerely apologize to our customers for these ongoing inconveniences and hope that with persistence, the problems you experience will subside and calls will be completed without issue!